aineko-dev/aineko/README.md

 ## Examples

-To see some examples of Aineko in action visit: https://docs.aineko.dev/examples
+To see some examples of Aineko in action visit [here](https://docs.aineko.dev/dev/examples/aineko-dream/)

 - [Aineko Dream](https://github.com/aineko-dev/aineko-dream)
 - More coming soon...

 ## Contributing

-If you're interested in contributing to Aineko, follow this guide: https://docs.aineko.dev/contributing-to-aineko
+If you're interested in contributing to Aineko, follow this [guide](https://docs.aineko.dev/dev/contributing/)